clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/getting-started/e-learning.md

 - injixo Me
 - Account

-Select _Start Learning_{:.doc-button} to access each e-learning topic.
+Select _See courses_{:.doc-button} to access each e-learning topic.
 The topics comprise several courses.

-You can see your e-learning progress in the progress bar at the top left.
+After starting a course, you can see your e-learning progress in the progress bar at the top left.